Form-based documents are created in three basic steps.

 If all goes well via the ADLINE routine we tell the user that he will be contacted about his registration.

-After all processing is complete, the RSPOND routine is called to hand the HTTPD (WEB) server control and terminate our program.
+is called to hand the HTTPD (WEB) server control and terminate

 This sample program corresponds to the "Sample HTML Form Document" described earlier.
 This complete program is stored in the public file $WWS:HTTPEXEC\FORTFORM.S.

-/FILE 6 N(WORK2) NEW(REPL) RECFM(VC) /SYS REGION=1024 /LOAD VSFORT /OPT DECK,FLAG(E),NOSDUMP,OPT(3),CHARLEN(32000) C +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ C C--fortform C This program is a fortran version of rexform.
+_____________________________________________________________________________/FILE 6 N(WORK2) NEW(REPL) RECFM(VC) /SYS REGION=1024 /LOAD VSFORT /OPT DECK,FLAG(E),NOSDUMP,OPT(3),CHARLEN(32000) C +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ C C--fortform C This program is a fortran version of rexform.
 C----------------------------------------------------------------------- BLOCK DATA COMMON/VN/ VNLEN, VNLIST CHARACTER*64 VNLIST(12) INTEGER VNLEN(12) DATA C-----------------------------|---+----1----+ * VNLIST(01), VNLEN(01)/'lastname ', 8/ * VNLIST(02), VNLEN(02)/'firstname ', 9/ * VNLIST(03), VNLEN(03)/'department ', 10/ * VNLIST(04), VNLEN(04)/'email ', 5/ * VNLIST(05), VNLEN(05)/'phone ', 5/ * VNLIST(06), VNLEN(06)/'month ', 5/ * VNLIST(07), VNLEN(07)/'day ', 3/ * VNLIST(08), VNLEN(08)/'time ', 4/ * VNLIST(09), VNLEN(09)/'experience ', 10/ * VNLIST(10), VNLEN(10)/'used web ', 8/ * VNLIST(11), VNLEN(11)/'created web ', 11/ * VNLIST(12), VNLEN(12)/'comments ', 8/ END C----------------------------------------------------------------------- C IMPLICIT INTEGER(A-Z) CHARACTER STRING*32000, CGISTR*4096, PARMX*256 CHARACTER INPUT*32000, OUTPUT*8192, TXTSTR*4096, KWORD*32 CHARACTER CRLF*2/Z0D25/, REFSTR*10/'0123456789'/ C COMMON/VN/ VNLEN, VNLIST CHARACTER*64 VNLIST(12) INTEGER VNLEN(12) C-- initialize error to 0, it will be set to zero if lastname is found ERROR=1 C C-- fetch the returned DATA C CALL GTFORM(RC,STRING,32000,CGISTR,4096) C C-- get some info about name/value pairs C CALL RDINFO(RC,STRING,32000,TOTVAR,MXVARL,MXVALL) C C-- if no name/value pairs were returned, set error=1 and answer C IF (TOTVAR.LE.0) THEN ERROR=1 CALL ANSWER(ERROR,*888) ELSE C C-- open a new mail file, mailit will close it later C CALL OPNML(RC) IF (RC.NE.0) GO TO 888 C C-- Now get each name/value pair and write them to our mail file C DO 350 I=1,12 CALL RDFORM(XC,STRING,32000,VNLIST(I),VNLEN(I), * INPUT,32000,VALUE) PRINT*,VNLIST(I),XC IF (XC.GT.0) THEN C C-- if the text has imbedded CRLF chars write it out in chunks C 360 CALL EXLINE(ERC,INPUT,XC,TXTSTR,4096,TXTLEN) PRINT*,'ERC=',ERC, TXTSTR(:TXTLEN) IF (ERC.GE.0) THEN OUTPUT=VNLIST(I)(:MXVARL)//' = '//TXTSTR(:TXTLEN) TOTAL=MXVARL+TXTLEN+3 CALL WRITML(RC,OUTPUT,TOTAL) IF (RC.NE.0) GO TO 888 ENDIF IF (ERC.EQ.1) GO TO 360 C ELSE C C- case when no value has been return for a variable C-- if lastname is not specified report an error C IF (I.EQ.1) THEN ERROR=1 CALL ANSWER(ERROR,*888) GO TO 888 ENDIF C OUTPUT=VNLIST(I)(:MXVARL)//' = ' TOTAL=MXVARL+XC+3 CALL WRITML(RC,OUTPUT,TOTAL) IF (RC.NE.0) GO TO 888 ENDIF C C-- go find next name/value pair C 350 CONTINUE ENDIF C C-- Tell SERVER that we are finished C 999 ERROR=0 CALL CLSML(RC) IF (RC.NE.0) GO TO 888 CALL MAILIT CALL ANSWER(ERROR,*888) CALL RSPOND(RC,0) C C-- Tell SERVER that we are finished, BUT something went wrong C 888 CALL RSPOND(RC,-1) STOP END C----------------------------------------------------------------------- SUBROUTINE ANSWER(ERROR,*) IMPLICIT INTEGER (A-Z) CHARACTER TXT(13)*80 C DATA *TXT(1)/'<html>'/ *TXT(2)/'<head>'/ *TXT(3)/'<title> Registration for WEB Seminar </title>'/ *TXT(4)/'</head>'/ *TXT(5)/'<body>'/ *TXT(6)/'<h1>WEB for Dummies Seminar</h1>'/ *TXT(7)/'You must fill in your name and email portion of the form.' */ *TXT(8)/'Otherwise we will not be able to accept your registration. *<p>'/ *TXT(9)/'Please re-submit.'/ *TXT(10)/'Thank you for your interest.'/ *TXT(11)/'You will be contacted via email to confirm.'/ *TXT(12)/'</body>'/ *TXT(13)/'</html>'/ C C-- write the top part of prepared header text C DO 300 I=1,6 CALL ADLINE(RC,TXT(I),80) IF (RC.NE.0) GO TO 888 300 CONTINUE C C-- if no last name, complain to the user, write correct text C IF (ERROR.GT.1) THEN START=7 END=9 ELSE C C-- everything ok, write correct text C START=10 END=11 ENDIF DO 310 I=START,END CALL ADLINE(RC,TXT(I),80) IF (RC.NE.0) GO TO 888 310 CONTINUE C C-- write last closing html line to results file C DO 320 I=12,13 CALL ADLINE(RC,TXT(I),80) IF (RC.NE.0) GO TO 888 320 CONTINUE RETURN 888 RETURN 1 END C----------------------------------------------------------------------- SUBROUTINE OPNML(RC) C IMPLICIT INTEGER (A-Z) CHARACTER*200 OUTPUT REAL*8 LIST(1) C INTEGER INFO(5)/2,0,-1,Z00C80400,Z0000C0C0/, FINFO(5) COMMON/MFINFO/ FINFO C C-- OPEN A TEMPORARY WORK FILE TO BE LATER RENAMED TO THE OUTPUT FILE.
 C CALL LMOVE(INFO,FINFO,20) CALL MFACT(RC,'OPEN OKNEW RDOK WROK.','&&TEMP ') PRINT*,'OPEN RC=',RC RETURN C C-- WRITE text to file C ENTRY WRITML(RC,OUTPUT,LEN) CALL MFIO(RC,'$.',0,LEN,OUTPUT) PRINT*,'WRITE RC=',RC RETURN C C-- THIS SECTION CLOSES AND RENAMES THE &&TEMP FILE TO @temp C ENTRY CLSML(RC) CALL MFACT(RC,'CLOSE REPL RLSE.','@TEMP ') PRINT*,'CLOSE RC=',RC RETURN END C----------------------------------------------------------------------- SUBROUTINE MAILIT IMPLICIT INTEGER (A-Z) CHARACTER*100 CMDSTR C C-- USE sendmail (SM) to sent the file @temp that we created and C delete it.
 C CMDSTR='SM TO($WWS) SUBJECT(WEB Seminar Registration) FILE(@TEMP)' CALL NXTCMD(CMDSTR,100,128,64+32) RETURN END _____________________________________________________________________________

-Specifically, it shows how you can switch from parsing one of the three "form data", CGI environment variables and the query string.
+Specifically, it shows how you can switch from parsing

-Note: $TCP is a system userid (account).
-You must substitute your own userid in its place for your own applications.
+userid (account).
+You must substitute your own userid in its

 The Source File: